 The Story of Opus Incertum

-The extensive network of Roman roads, criss-crossing the Roman empire, were built using the Opus incertum technique with its typica irregularly shaped and randomly placed stones.
-The builders made good use of whatever stones were available along the way, resulting in an ‘uncertain’ pattern.
-The Via Appia is one of the earliest and strategically most important Roman roads of the Roman Republic, connecting Rome to Brindisi in southeast Italy.
-The building of the road started in 312 BC and is many parts of the original road have been preserved, some are even used by cars today.
+The extensive network of Roman roads, criss-crossing the Roman Empire, was built using the Opus Incertum technique with its characteristic irregularly shaped and randomly placed stones.
+Builders utilized whatever stones were available along the way, resulting in an ‘uncertain’ pattern.
+The Via Appia, one of the earliest and most strategically important roads of the Roman Republic, connected Rome to Brindisi in southeast Italy.
+Construction of the road began in 312 BC, and many parts of the original road have been preserved; some are even used by cars today.

-Over the centuries the word ‘opus’ – which simply means ‘work’ in Latin – became associated with art and music.
-Italian composers started to number their compositions, using the word ‘opus’ followed by a number.
-The term ‘magnum opus’ refers to the ‘masterpiece’ of an artist, originally the piece of work produced by an apprentice aspiring to become a master-craftsman in the old European guild system.
-In modern use it is a creation that has been given much critical praise, especially one that is considered the greatest work of a person’s career or a work of outstanding creativity, skill, profundity, or workmanship.
+Over the centuries, the word ‘opus’ – which simply means ‘work’ in Latin – became associated with art and music.
+Italian composers began numbering their compositions with ‘opus’ followed by a number.
+The term ‘magnum opus’ refers to the ‘masterpiece’ of an artist, originally the piece of work produced by an apprentice aspiring to become a master craftsman in the old European guild system.
+In modern usage, it denotes a creation that has received much critical praise, often considered the greatest work of an individual’s career or a work of outstanding creativity, skill, profundity, or craftsmanship.

 opus incertum roman empire 2

-We consider each life an Opus Incertum, a work of art, a masterpiece, composed of unpredictable stones.
-There are stepping stones on our life path, ready to help us cross a river or move in a new direction.
-We will reach milestones: a diploma, a marriage, the birth of our child, a professional success or an academic achievement.
-Sometimes we become rolling stones: we change places, we move freely into the world and come to rest in another place.
-All these stones are linked together and form a unique and individual path, big and small victories of life linked together in an Opus Incertum road.
-Our Opus Incertum collection symbolises your life as a unique road, composed of different stones, resulting in a masterpiece.
+We view each life as an Opus Incertum: a work of art, a masterpiece composed of unpredictable stones.
+Our life paths are marked by stepping stones that help us cross rivers or take new directions.
+Along the way, we reach milestones: a diploma, a marriage, the birth of a child, professional accomplishments, or academic achievements.
+Sometimes, we become like rolling stones, shifting locations, moving freely across the world, and finding rest in new places.
+All these stones are connected, forging a unique and individual path, with grand and modest victories linked together in an Opus Incertum journey.
+Our Opus Incertum collection symbolises your life’s unique journey, pieced together with various stones, crafting a masterpiece.

 Renilde Vervoort